After a gruelling two years crossing the country, charting new territory Lewis & Clark, and the Corps of Discovery ended up in Oregon

 Unfortunately, in those days they didn’t have long term weather forecasts or good local knowledge.
 The poor old Corps of Discovery suffered a miserable winter in Oregon – they only had about one day when it didn’t rain during the 4 months they were there.

-About Lewis and Clark National Monument
+Planning your visit to the Lewis & Clark National Monument

 The Lewis and Clark National Monument is close to the mouth of the Columbia Rivier in North-Western Oregon and a few miles from the port city of Astoria.
 The main attractions here are: